 Phase 2: Focus Groups & Listening tour

-Focus groups sessions in the second phase of this project invite farmers to unpack implications of the survey research and identify the information, resources, communication styles and support needed to help vegetable and berry farmers adapt to climate change.
-These focus group discussions are guided by questions about what support and information is needed by farmers to help the agricultural community adapt to risks posed by extreme weather.
-The focus groups invite farmers to take part in analyzing a topic which is directly important to their livelihoods, and create an opportunity to untangle the web of complex influences on climate adaptation and management decisions.
+Focus groups sessions in the second phase of this project invited farmers to unpack implications of the survey research and identify the information, resources, communication styles and support needed to help vegetable and berry farmers adapt to climate change.
+These focus group discussions were guided by questions about which resources are needed by farmers to support climate resilience.

 Objectives #1-3 are addressed in the survey report., which has been thoroughly described and presented in a widely accessible report available in numerous places.
 New England Adaptation Survey Report1